-These problems were recognized by Easy Air in the late 1990s.
 Focused on providing low cost air transportation, Easy Air had always managed its fleet of planes with one driving goal: to maximize the time in the air.
 The reason for this was simple-only when a passenger was en route was the firm earning revenue.
+Easy Air utilized "seat miles flown" and "revenue miles earned" to track their productivity.
 This logic, reinforced by the industry-defined measure of capacity and the beliefs of its founder, had fueled profitable growth at Easy Air in an industry notorious for massive losses and business failures.